-In the simulations above we gave set points for the pH in each tank.
-Actually we are only interested in the pH in the last tank, so that giving set points for the other two is not necessary.
-Since we have three control inputs, this leaves two extra degrees of freedom as described in section 3.5, which may be used for input resetting.
-The MPC controller is easily modified to accomodate this.
-Figure 11 illustrates how this works after a unit step in the disturbance: At steady-state all the required change in base addition is done in the first tank.
-Since we do not measure the actual base addition, offsets in the control input are not compensated for.
+In the simulations above we fixed the pH-setpoints in all three tanks.
+Actually, we are only interested in the pH in the last tank, so that giving set points for tanks 1 and 2 is not necessary.
+Since we have three control inputs, this leaves two extra degrees of freedom, which, as described in section 3.5, may be used for input resetting.
+The MPC controller is easily modified to accommodate this.
+Figure 11 illustrates how it performs for a unit step in the disturbance and the controller gains.
+At steady-state all the required change in base addition is done in the first tank (only K{13} has high gain at low frequencies).
+Since we do not measure the actual base addition, offset in the control input are not compensated for.